Our sustainability management

 Our sustainability promotion structure

-We are also reexamining and partially revising these priorities in light of considerations such as including contemporary social conditions and the changing business environment.
+We’re also reexamining and revising these priorities on an annual basis in light of considerations such as contemporary social conditions and the changing business environment, as well as dialogue with external stakeholders, including investors.The results are subject to approval by the Board of Directors.

-We will help establish a sustainable society while realizing sustained growth and increasing corporate value by further expanding and advancing these activities.
-See the corresponding pages of this Report indicated below for detailed information on individual initiatives.
+We will help establish a sustainable society while realizing sustained growth and increasing corporate value by promoting efforts to identify solutions to these items.

 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE